WebAssembly/design/EssentialPostV1Features.md

   the core semantics.
 * SIMD operations (e.g., `float32x4.add`) could be either builtin ops (no different than int32 add) or exports of a builtin SIMD module.

+## 64-bit integers
+* Provide access to efficient 64-bit arithmetic.
+* Some code will want to only use 64-bit integers when running on a 64-bit system (for performance reasons) so provide a "has native 64-bit integer" query.

 ## Zero-cost Exception Handling
 * Developer access to stack unwinding and inspection.